 So, today we’ll talk a little bit about what we did to prepare when Kathleen was pregnant with our triplets, and we hope it’s helpful to you.

-Oh!
-And at towards the end of the podcast we’ll tell you how you can download a free worksheet, so that you can make sure you’ve got enough in the bank before entering your life with multiples…
+Download this free worksheet, so that you can make sure you’ve got enough in the bank before entering your life with multiples…

 Alright, so we took some pretty simple steps to make sure that we wouldn’t go broke when we had our triplets.
 And for some of you, these steps may seem obvious.
 But for others, this could be mind blowing